kittn/generator-kittn/generators/app/templates/src/fonts/readme.txt

-In this directory comes the Fontfiles.
+Font files belong in this directory.